hitvoice/notes/toolbox/git.md

 git checkout -- . # discard all recent changes and go back to the latest commit git chekcout <commit-sha> . # return to a certain commit.
-New files will remain untouched but unstaged modificatoins will be lost git reset --hard master@{"10 minutes ago"} # recover from some terrible mistake
+New files will remain untouched but unstaged modificatoins will be lost git reset --hard master@{"10 minutes ago"} # recover from some terrible mistake git reset --hard <commit-sha> # go back to this commit and discard all following changes
 ```
 If some changes have been made to files in the master branch, but you somehow decide to keep the master branch untouched and put the changes in a new branch, you should create a new branch (now the changes are visible in both branches) and commit in the new branch.
 The master branch will fall back to its last commit.